-The increase in population in the Bondoyudo watershed and the development of agribusiness, agriculture, and industry have pushed policies that have not synergized with the new regulations..
+The population explosion in the Bondoyudo watershed area and the development of agribusiness, agriculture, and industry have pushed policies that have not been synergized with the new regulations.
 The conversion of land and planting functions along the river and upstream of the Bondoyudo watershed has contributed to the disruption of the current decade's natural balance.

-This study focused on monitoring and evaluating the Bondoyudo watershed's management to find out information on the performance of the Bondoyudo watershed.
-It is necessary to formulate the following matters the current condition of the Bondoyudo watershed, the availability of water in the watershed area of the Bondoyudo River, starting in the upstream, middle to the river mouth.
-The performance management of the Bondoyudo watershed in developing sustainable water resources in the future is also discussed in this study.
+This study focused on monitoring and evaluating the management of the Bondoyudo watershed to find out information on the performance of the Bondoyudo watershed.
+It is necessary to formulate the following matters the current condition of the Bondoyudo watershed, the availability of water in the watershed area of the Bondoyudo River, starting in the upstream, middle to the river mouth, and the performance management of the Bondoyudo watershed in the strategy of developing sustainable water resources in the future are also discussed in this study.

 Performance conditions of the Bondoyudo watershed according to the assessment parameters from weighted criteria were evaluated.
 Various conditions, including land conditions, river, and hydrological conditions, socio-economic and institutional conditions, were considered [5].
 Conditions of area designation, asset conditions, and water construction investment were monitored so that the watershed carrying capacity takes place effectively, efficiently, and sustainable.
-The aspects of quantity, quality, and continuity are the basis for developing sustainable water resources in the future.
+The aspects of quantity, quality, and continuity are the basis for the development of sustainable water resources in the future.